SchokiCoder/rshui/README.md

 It follows semantic versioning like the original but the minor and major number depend on the features implemented.
 If rshui has the same features as hui 1.2.X then rshui is v1.2.X.
-Patches are mostly independent of each other, therefore they are not shared.
+Bugfixes are likely independent of each other, therefore the patchnumber is not shared.